thoelze1/update-alerter/README.md

 # Track Website Changes with SMS
-Immediately find out when a website has changed.
+Compare current and stored snapshots of websites to determine when content at a URL has changed.
+Get a text message the moment a web page changes!

-# Download
+## Download
 Clone the repository.

     git clone https://www.github.com/thoelze1/web-content-tracker.git

-Specify your URLs and add you Twilio API keys.
+Specify the URLs to track in data/urls.txt

-    vi web-content-tracker/data/urls.txt
+    nano web-content-tracker/data/urls.txt

+Get a Twilio API key and a Twilio phone number to send texts.
+Add your Twilio details to config.py and specify a phone number to receive texts.

-    vi web-content-tracker/config.py
+    nano web-content-tracker/config.py

-Run the script.
+Run the script!

     python track-urls.py &

-# Download from Scratch
-First donwload Python.

-Next download pip.
-    python get-pip.py --user
+## Download Dependencies

-Use pip to download Flask and the Twilio library for Python.
+Download Python and pip as described [here](http://thelazylog.com/install-python-as-local-user-on-linux/).
+Then use pip to install Flask and the Twilio library for Python.

+    pip install Flask
     pip install twilio

-## How It Works
-Compare current and stored snapshots of websites to determine when content at a URL has changed and .
-Start tracking by cloning the repository, specifying URLs, and executing the script.

 ## Input URLs
 The script expects each line of data/urls.txt to contain exactly one URL and nothing else.